ophrescue/RescueRails/README.md

     rake db:setup
     rake db:seed

+You're also going to need to setup an auto incrementor in postgresql on the dogs.tracking_id column.
+This isn't in the schema. :(

 Fire up the app and see what happens.
 App is setup to run SSL always, might want to use POW as your webserver in dev.